+This is a hearing on VAB petition #

+The parcel number is: The subject

+property address is:

-This is a hearing on VAB petition # The parcel number is:property address is: Today is:, and the time is: • Will each person here provide his or her name and address, and tare here?
-(Go around room for this information.) the reason you Are all parties to the petition present?
-And the petition is neither we settled? vithdrawn nor Then the hearing on the petition shall commence.
-This hearing is public. open to the According to the petition, minutes are needed by the petition the case.
-The VAB Clerk has reserved minutes total for this time will be divided equally between the Petitioner and the Proper The VAB has a responsibility to other petitioners who are waiting schedule. s hearing.
-That ty Appraiser.
+Today is: , and the time is: •

+Will each person here provide his or her name and address, and the reason you are here?
+(Go around room for this information.)

+Are all parties to the petition present?
+And the petition is neither withdrawn nor settled?

+Then the hearing on the petition shall commence.
+This hearing is open to the public.

+According to the petition, minutes are needed by the petitioner to present the case.
+The VAB Clerk has reserved minutes total for this hearing.
+That time will be divided equally between the Petitioner and the Property Appraiser.
+The VAB has a responsibility to other petitioners who are waiting to try to stay on schedule.

 Does either party wish to have the witnesses sworn?

+(If so, the special magistrate shall swear in all witnesses in that proceeding on the record.)

+Sample Oath:

-(If so, the special magistrate shall swear in all witnesses in that pr the record.) oceeding on Sample Oath: "Raise your right hand, please, and answer audibly.
-Do you swea the testimony you present in this hearing will be the truth, the who nothing but the truth?"
+"Raise your right hand, please, and answer audibly.
+Do you swear or affirm that the testimony you present in this hearing will be the truth, the whole truth, and nothing but the truth?"